mfridman/protoc-gen-connectclient-go/README.md

 - No streaming support
 - **No generics, just plain old structs**
-  - Removes the need to wrap messages using `connect.NewRequest/Response`
+  - Eliminates the need to wrap messages using `connect.NewRequest/Response`
 - Does not generate Service-related code (very lightweight)
   - Only one runtime dependency: `google.golang.org/protobuf`
   - All generated code is self-contained
 - No interceptors, just hooks for tapping into the request and response lifecycle
-- No dependencies on generated Connect code or `connectrpc.com/connect` library
+- No dependence on generated Connect code or `connectrpc.com/connect` library
-  - It's just `POST` over HTTP using `http.DefaultClient` (client is configurable)
+  - Simply uses `POST` over HTTP via `http.DefaultClient` (configurable client)
 - No need to maintain a separate client for each service
-  - Just create a single client with `NewClient` and that's it, batteries included 🔋
+  - Just create a single client with `NewClient` and you're good to go, batteries included 🔋
-- Functional options for configuring the client, examples:
+- Provides functional options for configuring the client, allowing you to:
-  - Attach a token when the client is created, and it will be used for all requests
+  - Attaching a token when creating the client, which will be used for all requests
   - Attach a logger to debug requests and responses
-  - Use a custom HTTP client, such as a retryable client like [hashicorp/go-retryablehttp](https://github.com/hashicorp/go-retryablehttp)
+  - Use a custom HTTP client, such as [hashicorp/go-retryablehttp](https://github.com/hashicorp/go-retryablehttp)

 The end goal to generate a **simple client for all your services** without writing a lot of boilerplate code.
 It's not meant to be a full replacement for the official Connect plugin or library.
-If you need streaming, interceptors, or other advanced features, you should use the official library.
+If you need streaming, interceptors, or other advanced features, you should use the official library!

 ## Gotchas

 ### Errors

 The generated client does not return Connect errors.
-If a request was sent, it will return an `*HTTPError` and the only field that is guaranteed to be set is `Code` (this is the HTTP status code, 401, 404, etc.).
+If a request was sent, it will return an `*HTTPError` and the only fields that are guaranteed to be set are `Code` (this is the HTTP status code, 401, 404, etc.) and `Procedure` (the name of the service method that was called).

+Why not `ConnectCode` or `Message`?

-Connect services are typically mounted on a `net/http` router and the request maybe not reach the rpc layer, getting handled by middleware which do not return a Connect error.
+Connect services are typically mounted on a `net/http` router.
+There might be cases where the request does not reach the RPC layer, and instead gets handled by middleware that doesn't return a Connect error.
+By uniformly returning an `*HTTPError`, you can handle all errors in a consistent manner.

 ```go
 type HTTPError struct {